sunnygirlzyq/Donglab.github.io/content/publication/9-Temperature Adaptive Solar and Radiative Coating for Thermal Management of Terrestrial and Space Objects. Materials Research Society (MRS) spring meeting/index.md

 ---
-title: 'Zero-power Smart Thermal Management by Temperature-adaptive Radiative Coatings.'
+title: 'Temperature Adaptive Solar and Radiative Coating for Thermal Management of Terrestrial and Space Objects.
+Materials Research Society (MRS) spring meeting'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here